 Curious about the factors that are considered by Rhodes College during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 |Standardized Test Scores||Important|

-To apply, all applicants to Rhodes College must submit the following items.
-Double check with Rhodes College's admissions department to confirm all application materials and requirements.
+To apply to Rhodes College, all applicants must submit the following items.
+Make sure to check in with Rhodes College's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|

 |Letter(s) of Recommendation||√|